 Anybody interested in legal history is welcome to attend.
 If you would like to be put on our list to receive the papers and other notifications by e-mail, please notify firstname.lastname@example.org.

-The workshop will start again in September 2017.
-A schedule will be posted in the late summer of 2017.
+The workshop starts again in January 2018.
+The schedule is posted below.
 The workshop is held on Wednesday evenings, at 6.30, at the University of Toronto Law School.
-The schedule will indicate specific locations.
+The schedule indicates the specific locations.

 Professor Lori Chambers, Lakehead University